Continual Learning as Computationally Constrained Reinforcement Learning: Vanishing-Regret Versus Continual Learning

 The information content of $U_t$ is quantified by the entropy $\Ent(U_t)$, which is constrained by the agent's information capacity.
-As discussed in Section \ref{se:information-capacity}, for common scalable agent designs, computation grows with this information content.
+As discussed in Section \ref{sec:compute_vs_infocapacity}, for common scalable agent designs, computation grows with this information content.
 Hence, computational constraints limit information capacity.
 To understand implications of this restriction, in this section, we focus on the problem of agent design with fixed information capacity $C$:

-The following simple example, which is similar to one presented in \cite[Section 2]{sutton2007role}, illustrates how such a constraint incentivizes non-convergence. \begin{example} Consider an environment that generates a sequence of binary observations $\mathcal{O} = \{0,1\}$, initialized with $O_1$ distributed $\mathrm{Bernoulli}(1/2)$, and evolving according to $\Prob(O_{t+1} = o | p, H_t, A_t) = p (1 - o) + (1-p) o$, where $p$ is a random variable.
-Note that $p$ governs the probability of a bit flip.
+The following simple example, which is similar to one presented in \cite[Section 2]{sutton2007role}, illustrates how such a constraint induces persistent regret. \begin{example} Consider an environment that generates a sequence of binary observations $\mathcal{O} = \{0,1\}$, initialized with $O_1$ distributed $\mathrm{Bernoulli}(1/2)$, and evolving according to $\Prob(O_{t+1} = 1 | p, H_t, A_t) = p (1 - O_t) + (1-p) O_t$, where $p$ is a random variable.
+Note that $p$ governs the probability of a bit flip: \henrik{the probability of the next observation $O_{t+1}$ being different from the current observation $O_{t}$}.
 Each action is a binary prediction $A_t$ of the next observation $O_{t+1}$ and yields reward $R_{t+1} = \mathbbm{1}(A_t = O_{t+1})$.
 In other words, the agent predicts the next bit and receives a unit of reward if its prediction is correct.

 It is natural to consider $\chi = p$ as a learning target.
 In particular, with privileged knowledge of this learning target, an agent can act according to a target policy $\tilde{\pi}$ that generates a prediction $A_t = 1$ if and only if $\Prob(O_{t+1}=1 | p, H_t) > 1/2$ or, equivalently, $p (1-O_t) + (1-p) O_t > 1/2$.
 The optimal unconstrained agent policy $\pi$ generates action $A_t = 1$ if and only if $\Prob(O_{t+1}=1 | H_t) > 1/2$ and satisfies $\overline{\mathrm{Regret}}_{\chi, \tilde{\pi}}(T | \pi) \rightarrow 0$.
 This is because, if not hindered by constraints, an agent can identify $p$ over time from observations.